 A: I love supporting local authors within the Pacific Northwest.
 50% of what I read/gain inspiration from is mystery and romance.
-I do read the occasional naughty/steamy book, and I love classics, Jane Austen, YA, autobiographies/biographies, science fiction, dystopian, retwisted fairy tales, westerns, contemporary, the list goes on and on.
 I cannot pick an absolute favorite, because it changes with time.
-I have genres I adore and will reread over and over again, and I enjoy branching out to other genres and reading works I haven’t been exposed to.
+My genre of reading changes with me.

 Q: Do you ever use music/a playlist to inspire a scene/character/your book(s)?

 A: This is a great strategy that many authors adopt.
 It helps them set their mind into the mood/environment of the scene they’re writing.
 I applaud this method, and you should use what works for you.
-A majority of the time, I do not use this method.
-I tried it a few times, but found myself getting distracted and interspersing the lyrics into my story.
+I tried it a few times, but found myself getting distracted, so I do not have suggested playlists at this time.

 Q: Are your characters based on real people?

 A: No individual character is based on one singular person.
-Instead, a character is often an embodiment of characteristics inspired by many people AND from what I’ve drummed up in my imagination.
+Instead, a character is often an embodiment of characteristics inspired by many people AND from what I’ve drummed up from my imagination.

 Q: Will you review my book, copy edit, proofread my written work?

 A: I love supporting fellow authors.
 This is a rare career field where your competitor is also someone who cheers you on!
-I would love to help, pending my schedule at the time.
-Keep in mind, I do work a full-time job and write on my personal time.
-Feel free to email me with questions at firstname.lastname@example.org.
-Please do NOT send any unsolicited manuscripts without explicit request from me.
+I would love to help if there is room in my schedule.
+Email me at firstname.lastname@example.org.
+Please do not send any unsolicited material.